devfabiosilva/witsml21parser/README.md

 **_witsml21parser_** needs _libbson_ library to be compiled.
 For first time compiling you need to download and compile dependencies first.

-There are two statics dependencies:
+There are two static dependencies:

 - libbson
 - WITSML 2.1 - ETP validation schemas C code